Abahlali baseMjondolo: Campaigns

-Abahlali baseMjondolo campaigns for well-situated urban land for public housing and has occupied unused government land.
-A primary demand of the movement has been for decent, public housing and much of its work takes the form of opposing evictions.
-The movement has often used the phrase 'The Right to the City' to insist that the location of housing is critically important and demands that shack settlements are upgraded where they are and that people are not relocated to out of town developments.
-The movement rejects technocratic approaches to the housing crisis and stresses the need for dignity to be central to the resolution of the housing crisis.
-It is opposed to shack dwellers being moved into 'transit camps'.
-The movement opposes all evictions and forced removals and has campaigned vigorously on this score via public protest and, also, legal action.
+Campaigning for well-situated urban land for public housing and has occupied unused government land. is central to its work, along with opposition to evictions.
+The movement has often used the phrase 'The Right to the City' to insist that the location of housing is critically important and it demands that shack settlements are upgraded where they are and that people are not relocated to out of town developments.

+It has also organised numerous land occupations.